-SOLD OUT!
-Advance tickets are no longer available to purchase, but if space allows there may be a few tickets for purchase at the door that evening starting at 6:50 as unclaimed will-call tickets are freed up.
+This event is official SOLD OUT.
+Advance tickets are no longer available, but if space allows, tickets may be purchased at the door that evening starting at 6:50 as unclaimed will-call tickets are freed up.

 40% of the proceeds from this event will benefit Mayo Street Arts

 Plan ahead and save the date for this amazing night of women’s storytelling.
-Five women will take to the stage and share their stories about the many signs, signals, and indicators we experience along the road to change.
+Five women will take to the stage and share their stories about the places we go to inspire, inform, and ignite change for ourselves.
 The women of this SheSpeaks will offer perspective, inspiration and some good food for thought along with a few laughs.
-Lael will be the emcee of this event and will be weaving together the five stories in the context of the topic of “Harbinger”
+Lael will be the emcee of this event and will be weaving together the five stories in the context of the topic of “Sourcing”

 And yes, men are more than welcome to attend this event!
 While it is an event to honor and celebrate women, the stories told this evening will be appreciated by and relevant to men and women alike.

 There will be a cash bar that offers beer, wine and local baked treats.
 There will be a brief intermission after the second speaker before continuing on with the second half.
-Buying advance tickets is encouraged, as space is limited and this event will sell out!
+Buying advance tickets is encouraged, as space is limited and this event typically sells out!